ChenHsing/ChenHsing.github.io/_pages/about.md

 I am a second year Ph.D.
 Candidate at the School of Computer Science, [Fudan University](https://www.fudan.edu.cn/en/), where I work at [Vision and Learning Lab(FVL)](https://fvl.fudan.edu.cn/main.htm) under the supervision of Prof. [Yu-Gang Jiang](https://fvl.fudan.edu.cn/people/yugangjiang/)(IEEE Fellow) and Prof. [Zuxuan Wu](https://zxwu.azurewebsites.net/).
 Before this, I received my BS degree from [TianJin University](http://www.tju.edu.cn/english/index.htm).

 My research interests lie broadly in computer vision and deep learning.
 I mainly focus on video understanding, especially video generation, editing and recognition.
 I am also open and willing to explore other vision tasks, e.g., AIGC, 3D understanding.
-If you are interested in my topics, please do not hestitae to reach out.
 See details about me in **[CV](/cv)**.

+I am set to graduate in 2025 and am actively <span style="color:red">exploring job opportunities in both industry and academia</span>.
+If you are interested in discussing potential collaborations or positions, please feel free to email me at zhenxingfd@gmail.com.

 <!-- Since the summer of 2022, I work under the guidance of Ph.D.
 [Qi Dai](https://www.microsoft.com/en-us/research/people/qid/), as a research intern in MicroSoft Research Asia([MSRA](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/)).
 See details about me in **[CV](/cv)** -->